jamiecollinson/jamiecollinson.com/content/post/disassembling-ricoh-gr-for-sensor-cleaning.md

 ## Removing the screen

 We now need to get behind the screen.
-Remove the two screws holding it in place, but don't lift yet, as the red and black wires which are clipped into the screen surround need unclipping first.
+Remove the two screws holding it in place, but don't lift yet, as the red (a reader informs me yellow on GR2) and black wires which are clipped into the screen surround need unclipping first.

 ![Remove screen screws](/img/IMG_20160131_125747.jpg)

 Use the tweezers to unclip the red and black wires from the six clips around the screen.
 In my case I gently bent the clips back first to avoid pinching the wires.
 According to the thread linked above these wires are for the video mode microphones.
 I don't use video at all, but would still prefer my camera to be fully functional!

+The same reader who told me the GR2 has a yellow instead of a red cable also found that on the GR2 the wires are very difficult to unclip, so suggests removing the LCD from the tray first to provide easier access to the cables.

 ![Unclip wires](/img/IMG_20160131_130538.jpg)